Guide

 To stay compliant with New York sales tax, follow these steps:

-- Register for your Certificate of Authority: Apply through the New York State Department of Taxation and Finance before making any taxable sales.
-This certificate authorizes legal tax collection.
+1. Register for your Certificate of Authority: Apply through the New York State Department of Taxation and Finance before making any taxable sales.

-- Keep records of everything for at least three years.
-New York requires businesses to keep records of all taxable and exempt sales, returns, and collected taxes in case of an audit.
+4. Keep records for three years: Store documentation of all taxable and exempt sales, returns, and collected taxes for audit purposes.

 Rules for shipping and digital products

-Custom software and services may be exempt, depending on how you deliver and use them.
-If you sell software as a service or subscriptions, review the rules or ask a tax professional.
+If you sell software as a service or subscriptions, review the specific rules or consult a tax professional.

 FAQs on New York sales tax

-Here are common questions small business owners might have about sales tax in New York.
+Here are answers to common questions about New York sales tax compliance.

 Is New York State sales tax 8%?